matatata/matatata.github.io/MacOpentrack.md

 Now you should be able to start it.
 It will ask for permissions to access the Documents folder, because it wants to creatE/store the profile files.
 If you start tracking using trackers like PointTracker and neuralnet-Face that want to use a Webcam then macOS asks for permission.
 Grant permission, stop Tracking and restart again.
 Or maybe restart the app.

-# Notes on X-Plane
-AFAIK you have three choices:

-1. Set opentrack's output to "X-Plane" and install opentrack's xplane-plugin ~/Desktop/opentrack/build/instal/xplane/opentrack.xpl by copying it into `<X-Plane 12>/Resources/plugins` before starting X-Plane.
-2. Set opentrack's to "UDP over network".
-Configure the remote address to be 127.0.0.1 Port 4242.
-Install the x-plane plugin https://github.com/amyinorbit/headtrack.
-Start X-Plane and Fly!
-In X-Plane's Plugin-Menu activate HeadTracking.
-It should now pick up da Head-Position from opentrack.
-3. I guess the X-Camera xplane-plugin is also able to receive UDP position data so the configuration would be similar as in (2)

-For the start I highly recommend using (1) since it saves you some configuration work and you can solely work in opentrack.

-Also remember to configure a "Center" Keyboard Binding in opentrack's Options.
-You'll need it.
-Tweak the mappings and so on.
-Have fun.

-## Notes on installing x-plane plugins
-Installing unsigned X-Plane plugins often requires removing the qurantine flags by issuing `sudo xattr -cr .` inside it's folder before starting X-Plane.
-Only do that for software you trust!
-Alternatively let macOS warn you and you'll have to trust the plugin in the system preferences.